fromholdio/silverstripe-gridfield-refresh/README.md

 # silverstripe-gridfield-refresh

+**Please use 1.x for Silverstripe 4.
+Silverstripe 5 compatibility is under construction in master branch.**

 Silverstripe module providing mechanism to refresh grid fields.

 - A button to add to grid fields, giving users the ability to refresh the grid field